gleam-lang/website/cheatsheets/gleam-for-php-users.md

 ### Gleam

 Gleam does not support a global scope.
-Instead Gleam code is either representing a library, which can be required as a dependency, and/or it represents an application with an main module, which must match to the application name and `main()`-function which will be called via either `gleam run` or when the `entrypoint.sh` is executed.
+Instead Gleam code is either representing a library, which can be required as a dependency, and/or it represents an application having a main module, whose name must match to the application name and within that `main()`-function which will be called via either `gleam run` or when the `entrypoint.sh` is executed.

 In contrast to PHP, where any PHP file can contain a global scope that can be invoked by requiring the file, in Gleam only code that is within functions